 Two befriending services for people with ID have agreed to participate in the study.
 One is based in Hackney, (London) and the other is in Suffolk.
-Participants with ID will be recruited from existing and new referrals to the befriending schemes participating in the study and will be referred in their usual way (e.g. from intellectual disability services, housing schemes, service user and carer organisations).
-We will also recruit directly from local community ID services.
+Participants with ID will be recruited from existing and new referrals to the befriending schemes participating in the study and from the caseload of clinicians working in community learning disability services from North East London NHS Foundation Trust.
+They will be referred in their usual way (e.g. from intellectual disability services, housing schemes, service user and carer organisations).